Photography

 Mukti Ji is seen here between her parents Ganga Mira and Papaji.

-Mukti de Coux
+Mukti de Coux.

 Frédérick Leboyer, Arnaud Desjardins et Swami Prajnanpad.